rohanpokwal/tourist_bureau_workshop/README.md

 - **Display a dropdown list of the provided categories to the user**
     - Add a `<select>` to the `activities.html` with a matching `id` and `name` property do display the categories
     - In `scripts/activities.js` write code that generates options for the categories `<select>` using the data in the `categories` array provided.
 Use the activity for the `textContent` and `value` for each option you generate.
-    - Be Sure to include a default option that says **Select an Activity** with an empty string as it's value.
+    - Be Sure to include a default option that says **Select an Activity** with an empty string as its value.
-    - Make a commit
+    - Make a commit and push your changes to GitHub

 - **When a category is selected, display a dropdown of matching activities**
     - Add a `<select>` to the `activities.html` with a matching `id` and `name` property to display the activities for the selected category
     - In `scripts/activities.js` listen for the change event on the categories dropdown created above using `addEventListener` in the `window.onload` function.
-    - Create a function that is called with the event listener that finds the matching activies in the provided `activites`.
+    - Create a function that is called with the event listener that finds the matching activies in the provided `activites`. **You can leverage the function icluded below to help you find the matching activities.**
-    - Write code that generates options for the actities `<select>` from the activies that match the selected category.
+    - In that same function, write code that generates options for the activities `<select>` from the activities that match the selected category.
 Use the `name` property for the `textContent` and the `id` property `value` for each option you generate.
-    - Be Sure to include a default option that says **Select an Activity** with an empty string as it's value.
+    - Be Sure to include a default option that says **Select an Activity** with an empty string as its value.
+    - Make a commit and push your changes to GitHub

 - **When an activity is selected, information about that activity to the user**
     - Add a `<div>` to the `activities.html` with an `id` property to display the information about the selected activity
     - In `scripts/activities.js` listen for the change event on the activites dropdown created above using `addEventListener` in the `window.onload` function.
     - Create a function that is called with the event listener that finds the selected activity in the `activites` array.
 You can leverege the `selectedIndex` property of the dropdown list to find the matching activity in the `activities` array.
-    - Display the details of the seleted activity to the user in the `<div>` created above. **Consider creating a function you can call that takes an activity as a parameter and handles displaying the information on the page.**
+    - Display the details of the seleted activity to the user in the `<div>` created above. **Consider creating a function that takes an activity as a parameter and handles displaying the information about the activity on the page.**
+    - Make a commit and push your changes to GitHub

 - **(OPTIONAL STRETCH GOAL) display a form to purchase an e-ticket if the price of the activity is more than $0.00**
     - Create a form on the page with the following fields: